-Please note that checks, whether presented in person or by mail, must include the payer’s driver’s license number, date of birth and telephone number.
-Additionally, “Tuition & Fees” must be denoted in the memo line to ensure proper processing.
+Please note that checks, whether presented in person or by mail, must be made payable to Texas Tech University, and must include the payer’s driver’s license number, date of birth and telephone number.
+Additionally, the student's name and R# must be denoted in the memo line to ensure proper processing

 Regular Mail Payments:

 Student Business Services

 Purpose: To set an efficient and proper process for Third Party Sponsorships in order to successfully meet state mandates and educational codes for tuition and fee payments.
 See Operating Policy 62.13 Third Parties are individuals or sponsors taking responsibility for a student’s tuition and fee account.
 Third parties do not include parents or other family members.
 In order for a student to be claimed for formula funding purposes they must meet one of the following criteria:

 - Paid in full (matriculated) to the percentage mandated by Texas Educational Code 54.007

 - Have confirmed financial aid in sufficient amount so as to allow a flag to be placed on their tuition and fee account

 - Have a valid third party contract in place between the responsible agencies on behalf of the student and TTU certifying that payment will be forthcoming in a sufficient amount so as to pay the student account as required by the statutes